mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 The reason for this is that we have no communication channel for back pressure.
 So how would we go about fixing this?
 One option is to add a layer of indirection.
-Now here unfortunately `asyncio`'s sempahore is no use because it only lets us wait.
-But let's imagine we could ask the sempahore how many tokens are left, then we could do something like this:
+Now here unfortunately `asyncio`'s semaphore is no use because it only lets us wait.
+But let's imagine we could ask the semaphore how many tokens are left, then we could do something like this:

 .. sourcecode:: python3